kitconcept/plone.restapi-react-tutorial/README.md

 To create our first React project, we have to install the [Create React App](https://github.com/facebookincubator/create-react-app):

-  $ yarn install create-react-app -g
+  $ yarn add create-react-app

-Install create-react-app globally (by using the '-g' paramater) to make the 'create-react-app' command available on our command line.
+We install create-react-app globally (by using the '-g' paramater) to make the 'create-react-app' command available on our command line.
-Create a new React application with the name 'plone.restapi-react-tutorial':
+Create a new React application with the name 'plone.restapi-react-tutorial' by:

   $ create-react-app plone.restapi-react-tutorial

 Now open the 'plone.restapi-react-tutorial' folder in your prefered editor and check the files that have been created.
-We will just briefly go through

-The index.html file in the public folder is just a static HTML file that contains a single element with the id 'root':
+The index.html file in the 'public' folder is just a static HTML file that contains a single element with the id 'root' to bootstrap the JavaScript application:

   <div id="root"></div>

-Webpack will inject the necessary JavaScript into that HTML when it is served or build.
+Webpack will take care of injecting the necessary JavaScript.
-The main JavaScript file is 'index.js' in the '/src' folder with the following contents:
+The JavaScript entry point is the 'index.js' in the '/src' folder with the following contents:

   import React from 'react';
   import ReactDOM from 'react-dom';